 Illusion and cinema go together like Paul Daniels and Debbie McGee.
 From the earliest moments in the history of cinema, film-makers have used the medium to perform trickery.
 This association goes back to is origins as a fairground side-show.
 The special effects industry is a branch of this connection with magic, but thematically there is a con-genre that has developed that celebrates the elaborate set-up of the confidence trick, the pay-off and the intriguing people who do it, because film-makers feel an affinity with them.
 HOUSE OF GAMES plays with the idea of the dramatist as a manipulator, creating ‘the play’ to get the pay off from ‘the mark’ (who is usually the audience).
 Mamet would continue to explore the genre with THE SPANISH PRISONER (1997) and HEIST (2001).

 Of course, in real life, the con-man swindles life-savings from gullible old-people with the promise of a luxury motability scooter that never arrives.
 However, in the movies, there’s a general respect for the grifter.
 Spielberg admitted as much when he made CATCH ME IF YOU CAN (2002).
-There’s a myth that he used confidence trickery to get into the offices of Universal while he was on a studio tour.
+There’s a myth that Spielberg himself used confidence trickery to get into the offices of Universal during a studio tour.

 There’s a broad spectrum in the con-genre.
 There are those films that perform a narrative con-trick on the audience.
 A rabbit is pulled out of the hat that blows a raspberry at the audience with a ‘gotcha’: THE USUAL SUSPECTS (1995), THE GAME (1997) and THE CRYING GAME (1992), notice how ‘game’ appears in the title.
 Also, there are number of films that have a con-artist as a character such as Fast-Eddie Felson, Tom Ripley and Ratso Rizzo but they are characters who are bigger than the plot.